CellMigrationLab/zebrafish-FDM-molds/README.md

 ---

-## 🧪 Usage

-⚠️ **Note:** Embryos younger than 48 hpf are too small for this design.
-Separate molds with smaller wells would be required.

----

 ## 🔍 Design considerations

 - **Circular footprint**: Chosen to fit tightly into 14 mm and 21 mm coverslip dishes.
 - **FDM vs SLA**: FDM printing with a 0.4 mm nozzle limits precision, resulting in rectangular cavities instead of sharp triangular ones.
 Functionality is unaffected, but geometric fidelity is reduced.
 - **Stage compatibility**: Optimized for zebrafish between 48 hpf–5 dpf.
 - **Accessibility**: All files are openly shared for reproduction and adaptation.

+⚠️ **Note:** Embryos younger than 48 hpf are too small for this design.
+Separate molds with smaller wells would be required.

 ## 📚 References